Sitecore/Sitecore.Demo.Edge/docs/discover.md

 Sitecore Discover feed processing will fail with a `Threshold product_family_orphans reached: 50%` error if more than 50% of the product URLs have changed since the last run.

-When changing the products URL structure, it is required to let Sitecore Discover know the new URL structure in advance to avoid this feed processing error.
+When changing the products URL structure, it is required to let the Sitecore Discover support know the new URL structure in advance to avoid this feed processing error.

 ## Uploading Categories and Products